 You are expected to undertake the core and specialist readings, listen to the audio interviews, try the self-test quizzes, and perhaps most importantly, discuss topics with fellow students.
 The course leader doesn’t engage in personal tutoring, but does regularly view the discussions and post comments to stimulate further reflection.

 Can I work on the course at my own pace?

 All course materials are available from the first week, so students can read/listen ahead if they like.
 However, the discussion boards are only opened at pre-determined dates to ensure that all students discuss particular topics at the same time.
 The course will close after week 10, so all students must have accessed the course materials by then.

 How many times does the course run per year and when are the starting dates?

 The course runs twice per year, starting in April and September.
-The next course begins on 10th April 2017.
-After that, it’s 4th September 2017.
+The next course begins 10th September 2018.
+In 2019 it will run from 8th April and 9th September.
 You should allow sufficient time to obtain the course textbook (see below) before the start of the course.

 How do I register for this course?
 Please click the link at the ANNOUNCEMENT on the top of this page, and follow the instructions thereafter.

 What course materials do I need to obtain in advance?